 - Drink six to eight glasses of water and other fluids each day.

 - Create a regular eating routine that works for you.
 This could be three moderate meals a day or four to five smaller meals at regular intervals.

 - Go organic whenever possible.
 This can help limit the amount of toxins and pesticides ingested through your food.

-- Choose lean protein sources instead of beef.
+- Choose lean protein sources instead of fattier meats like beef.

 - Add salt to your food.

 - Eat a lot of overly processed foods.